 - Your musical cannot have had a professional production (defined as a production with professional cast and creatives, mounted for an audience.)
 We will accept a submission from writers who have had developmental workshops or sharings of their work, either financed privately, by a producer, venue partner or via funding.

 - Writers must declare on the application form if their musical is currently under option or if it is a commission.
 Please provide details of any creatives (producer, director, venue, licensing organisation etc.) attached to the musical.

-• Only the Personal Information form should carry any personal details.
-The Equal Opportunities form, and ALL uploaded show materials should be presented anonymously.
-Show materials should also be labelled according to the format requested below.
+• ONLY the Personal Information form should carry any personal details.
+The Equal Opportunities form, and ALL uploaded show materials should be presented ANONYMOUSLY.
+Show materials should also be labelled according to the format requested below BEFORE uploading them.

 • You may only enter the same musical for consideration for the Mentorship Award twice.
 This can be done on consecutive Mentorship years.
 The judges will not consider a musical a third time.

-• Due to the volume of submissions, neither Stiles and Drewe nor MMD can give individual feedback regarding the final selection.
+• Due to the volume of submissions, neither Stiles and Drewe nor MMD cannot guarantee individual feedback regarding the final selection.

-Please read all the entry requirements and instructions carefully before submitting your application and when ready, using the link below follow the three-step process, uploading the following materials as prompted:
+Please read all the entry requirements and instructions carefully BEFORE submitting your application and when ready, using the link below follow the three-step process, uploading the following materials when prompted:

 • A full character list